 Carrying around a heavy tool box might’ve been a badge of honor in generations past, but it can take a toll on your back and affect your workflow.
 Factor in that those long, lunchbox-style tool boxes are tough to organize, and there has to be another option.

 While rolling tool boxes and chests are great, they can be heavy and cumbersome.
 Luckily, the best rolling tool bag can answer the call.
 These bags feature large capacities, organized pockets, handles, and wheels for the best blend of portability and organization available.
 Keep reading to learn how you can benefit from one of these functional bags.
+Plus, find out which one I tested and how it performed.

 - BEST OVERALL: DEWALT DGL571 Lighted Roller Tool Bag